django-cms/django-cms/docs/getting_started/navigation.rst

     {{ node.get_absolute_url }}

-The absolute URL of the node.
+The absolute URL of the node, without any protocol, domain or port.
 ::

     {{ node.get_title }}